railgun-reloaded/subsquid-client/README.md

 # `@railgun-reloaded/subsquid-client`

-> TypeScript client for interacting with Railgun Subsquid GraphQL APIs with enhanced type safety and filtering capabilities.
+> Typescript client for interacting with Railgun Subsquid GraphQL APIs with enhanced type safety and filtering capabilities.

 ## Install